2010 Philippine House of Representatives elections: Changes from the outgoing Congress

 Malolos, which was supposed to have its own congressional district from Bulacan's 1st district, but it was nullified with finality by the Supreme Court for having insufficient population.
 However, the ballots for both Malolos and the 1st district excluding Malolos were printed after the decision was finalized.
 As such, the elections for representative in Malolos and the 1st district were deferred, and voting done on May 10 was invalidated, and an election will be scheduled solely for the representative's position (all positions elected were upheld, with Malolos' first eight councilor candidates winning seats in the City Council, as opposed to the ten originally provided in the enabling law).

+Summary of changes

+As there are now 229 districts; therefore, there are 57 party-list seats (at least 20% of the total), an increase from 53.
+The 18th Congress shall then have 286 representatives.

 Retiring and term-limited incumbents

-As of now, there are 68 Representatives that are either term-limited or retiring from Congress.
+As of now, there are 68 House representatives that are either term-limited or retiring from Congress.

 Campaign

 Campaigns in House of Representatives elections are usually conducted on a district-by-district basis; there is no nationwide campaign.
 The races are between local politicians in the districts, and their allegiances and parties may switch from their announcement on the intention to run, registering as a candidate, printing out of ballots, election day and from the convening of the 15th Congress.
 The sitting president's party usually controls the House of Representatives no matter the election result.

 The Lakas-Kampi titular head, President Arroyo, became the first president to run for a seat in the House of Representatives after her term as president; the party had the most number of candidates, and was the only party that can win an outright majority as the other parties did not run in a majority of the seats.
 Lakas-Kampi aimed to secure enough votes to impeach (96) as leverage if their presidential candidate Gilberto Teodoro does not win.

 The Liberal Party chose former Lakas-Kampi stalwart and Quezon City mayor Feliciano Belmonte Jr. as their candidate for the speakership.
 Belmonte, a former speaker while being a member of Lakas-CMD (one of the two parties that formed Lakas-Kampi), defected to the Liberals before the election.
 The Nacionalista Party would also field a candidate for the speakership.
 The Nationalist People's Coalition usually supports the policies of the sitting president, while the sectoral representatives, except for those leaning to the left, also support whoever is in power.
 The other parties that fielded candidates on the presidential election would support their own presidential candidate, but it is unknown if they would've supported the party of the winning president; these parties fielded candidates in a minority of seats.